ehn-dcc-development/eu-dcc-business-rules/CONTRIBUTING.md

 The following rule governs code contributions:

 * Contributions must be licensed under the [Apache 2.0 License](./LICENSE)

-* Newly created files must be opened by an instantiated version of the file 'templates/file-header.txt'
+[comment]: <> (* Newly created files must be opened by an instantiated version of the file 'templates/file-header.txt')

 * At least if you add a new file to the repository, add your name into the contributor section of the file NOTICE (please respect the preset entry structure)

 ## Contributing Documentation